A Place to Become

 Why do we keep repeating the same patterns, stuck in addictive behaviors, or finding ourselves in the same unsatisfying relationships?

-Psychodynamic psychotherapy seeks to help us better understand ourselves and how we relate to others by looking at present and past relationships, especially our families of origin, so that we can begin to transform how we relate to ourselves and others.
+Psychodynamic psychotherapy helps us better understand ourselves and how we relate to others by looking at present and past relationships, especially our families of origin, so that we can transform how we relate to ourselves and others.

 Benefits of Therapy